tomekdm/ubitxv6-09_sp7etd/README.md

 Perform calibration (press encoder for ~10s until Setup menu appears).
 Any feedback welcome.

-PS.
 Instruction written in Linux Arduino IDE, but - I believe - there are not too much differences to Win version.

+Good luck,
+best regards
+Tomasz sp7etd